qaul/qaul.net/docs/qaul/flutter/macos.md

-# Build qaul.net on MacOS
+# Build qaul on MacOS

-In order to build qaul.net on your Apple MacOS machine, follow the steps below.
+In order to build qaul on your Apple MacOS machine, follow the steps below.

 ## Pre-requisites